Evaluation Metrics as Averaged Outcomes of Fair Gambles: Availability Criterion for Imprecise Forecasts

 \section{Availability Criterion for Imprecise Forecasts}

-The problem of ``What is a good \emph{precise} forecast?'' has has been part of debates for decades \citep{schervish1989general, schervish2009proper, gneiting2007strictly, gneiting2011making, zhao2021right, zhao2021calibrating}.
+The problem of ``What is a good \emph{precise} forecast?'' has been part of debates for decades \citep{schervish1989general, schervish2009proper, gneiting2007strictly, gneiting2011making, zhao2021right, zhao2021calibrating}.
 However, the more general, ``what are ``good'' \emph{imprecise} forecasts?'', regains focus just recently \citep{zhao2021right, gupta2022faster, konek2023evaluating,verma2024calibration,frohlich2024scoring, singh2025truthful}\footnote{Arguably, \citet{schervish2009proper} started this project during the search for a generalization of de Finetti's coherence type II.
 The first generalization of de Finetti's coherence type I already let to the development of the field of imprecise probability \citep{walley1991statistical, williams2007notes}.}.
 The question's answer has not been settled yet.
 We hope our work can contribute by clarifying the problem setup.

 One of the central problems in evaluating imprecise forecasts is the fine balance of (de-)incentivizing imprecision.
-For instance, a vacuous forecast, hence the set of all probability distribution, is one against which a fair gambler cannot increase its capital beyond $0$.
-In this paper, we circumvent the ``imprecision problem'' by demanding the forecaster to give property-based forecasts.
-More in detail, a forecaster is, in our setup, demanded to be aligned to a property.
-The level set of the forecast then is an imprecise forecast with a certain structure.
-In, particular if the property to which the forecaster is aligned to is elicitable (respectively identifiable), then the structure of the imprecise forecasts allows for simple evaluation.
+A vacuous forecast, \ie, the totality of all probability distributions, is, for example, a forecast in which a fair player cannot increase his capital beyond $0$.
+In this paper, we circumvent the ``problem of imprecision'' by requiring the forecaster to make property-based forecasts.
+More specifically, in our approach, we focus on the evaluation of imprecise forecasts which are level sets of elicitable (respectively identifiable) properties.